Mirandadaa/mica-gd300/README.md

 - review research materials
 - Assignments:
   - based on your research & feedbacks, work on storyboards/animatic.
+  - if you don't have enough text to use, come up with imaginary list of people in the credits (producer, editor, cast, etc.)

 ### Week 13 (11/19~)
 *Thanksgiving break (no class)*